 On 8 July 2008, the Trust acquired \$600 million of preferred limited liability company interests (LPS) from a related entity, Macquarie CPS LLC.
 The preference shares are redeemable by the issuer, subject to written approval from the Australian Prudential Regulation Authority (APRA).
-Distributions on LPS are preferred, non-cumulative and based on a fixed rate until 30 June 2013 and on a floating rate thereafter.
+Distributions on LPS are preferred, noncumulative and based on a fixed rate until 30 June 2013 and on a floating rate thereafter.
 The fixed rate has been determined at 11.095 per cent per annum.
-Distributions are scheduled to be paid semi-annually until 30 June 2013, and quarterly thereafter, and are at the issuer's discretion.
+Distributions are scheduled to be paid semi-annually until 30 June 2013 and quarterly thereafter, and are at the issuer's discretion.
 There was no change in the value of the investment securities during the year.

-Note 4 Loan Capital (non-current)
+Loan capital (non-current)

-Convertible Preference Securities (6 million securities at issue

-price of \$100 each) 600,000 600,000

-Total loan capital 600,000 600,000
+Convertible Preference Securities (6 million securities at issue price of \$100 each) 600,000 600,000 Total loan capital 600,000 600,000

-The CPS were listed on the ASX on 8 July 2008.
+The CPS were listed on the Australian Securities Exchange (ASX) on 8 July 2008.
 The CPS are non-cumulative, unsecured, mandatorily convertible, preference units in the Trust.
 The CPS are mandatorily convertible into a variable number of Macquarie Group Limited shares.
 Distributions on CPS are preferred, non-cumulative and based on a fixed rate until 30 June 2013 (the initial mandatory conversion date) and on a floating rate thereafter.
 The fixed rate has been determined at 11.095 per cent per annum.
 Distributions are scheduled to be paid semi-annually until, and including, the initial mandatory conversion date, and quarterly thereafter, in arrears, and subject to payment tests as outlined in the CPS Terms in the Product Disclosure Statement, and are at the Trust's discretion.
-Costs related to the issuance of the CPS have been borne by the ultimate chief entity, Macquarie Group Limited under the terms of the Implementation Deed.
+Costs related to the issuance of the CPS have been borne by the ultimate chief entity, Macquarie Group Limited (MGL) under the terms of the Implementation Deed.
 Funds from the issuance were applied on behalf of the Trust to Macquarie (UK) Group Services Limited, resulting in nil cash movement to the Trust.

-Note 5 Net assets attributable to unit he olders Number 2010 Number 2009 Net assets attributable to unit holders is represented by: of units \$ of units \$ Opening balance of units on issue 2 200 - - Applications (2 ordinary units at \$A100 each) - - 2 200 Closing balance 2 200 2 200
+N 2011 lumber of units 2010 Number of units 2011 \$ 2010 Note 6 Net assets attributable to unit holders Net assets attributable to unit holders is represented by y: Opening balance of units on issue (2 ordinary units at \$100 each) 2 2 200 200 Closing balance 2 2 200 200

-Note 6 Related party information
+Related party information

-The unitholder of the Trust is Macquarie Financial Holdings Limited.
-The ultimate chief entity is Macquarie Group Limited.
+The unit holder of the Trust is Macquarie Financial Holdings Limited.
+The ultimate chief entity is MGL.
 The Responsible Entity is Macquarie Capital Loans Management Limited.